amelangad/globe/README.md

 This is my first project with three.js
 How to run this project:
 1. Install node.js with npm package from node.js website
-2. run 'npm init' in yout terminal
+2. Run 'npm init' in yout terminal
+3. Open project by live server in your code editor

 In this project i used to webpack(webpack.js.org)and three.js (threejs.org)